zchee/golang-wiki/Plan9.md

 If you're running Plan 9 on Raspberry Pi, you'll require the latest [bcm](https://9p.io/magic/webls?dir=/sources/contrib/miller/9/bcm) kernel from Richard Miller.

+CA certificates for `crypto/x509` package needs to be installed at `/sys/lib/tls/ca.pem`.
+You can download it from `https://curl.haxx.se/ca/cacert.pem` or copy from another system.

 # Installation

 Since Go is written in Go, you may want to bootstrap Go with Go 1.4.3, which is the latest release of Go written in C.